tradingstrategy-ai/docs/source/programming/setting-up-development-environment/local-python.rst

 .. note::

     The installation method described here is for advanced Python developers.
-    If you are new to Python we recommend using Visual Studio Dev Container installation method instead.
-To set up your own local environment from the scratch, you need to be able to resolve Python version and package compatibility issues, or other issues which may occur.
+    If you are new to Python we recommend using :ref:`Visual Studio Dev Container <running-code-examples>` installation method instead.
+If you think you can set up your own local environment from the scratch, you need to be able to resolve Python version and package compatibility issues, or other issues which may occur.